 The USITC utilizes an online survey tool to solicit feedback regarding the agency website.
-During FY 2016, the agency released a survey specifically tailored to obtain feedback regarding EDIS.
+The agency released a survey specifically tailored to obtain feedback regarding EDIS.
 Also, in the 337Info repository, users may provide comments and concerns to the Commission via e-mail.